ahaanlimaye/nlp-extract/README.md

 ## Usage
 - Run `extract.py` with the filepath to a TXT file as an argument (This can easily be done by dragging and dropping your file into the command line window)
-- After running, a new extract TXT file with the suffix "_extracted" will be created in the same directory as the original file
+- After running, a new extracted TXT file with the suffix "_extracted" will be created in the same directory as the original file
 ```
 python extract.py [TXT_FILEPATH]
 ```